Erlemar/dswok/General ML/Decision Tree.md

 ## [[Regularization]]
 * Pruning: Removing branches that provide little predictive power
-* Setting minimum number of samples required at a leaf node
+* Setting a minimum number of samples required at a leaf node
-* Setting maximum depth of the tree
+* Setting a maximum depth of the tree
-* Setting maximum number of features to consider for splitting
+* Setting a maximum number of features to consider for splitting

 ## Feature Importance
 Decision Trees provide built-in feature importance: Importance is calculated based on how much each feature decreases the weighted impurity.